Tyquan Lewis

-Tyquan Lewis (born January 30, 1995) is an American football defensive end for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Ohio State, and high school football at Tarboro High School.
+Tyquan Lewis (born January 30, 1995) is an American professional football defensive end for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, and was selected by the Colts in the second round of the 2018 NFL draft.

-High school career
+Early life

 Lewis played high school football for Tarboro High School in Tarboro, North Carolina, where he was part of multiple state championship teams.
 As a senior, he was named to the Associated Press' North Carolina all-football team.
 Coming out of high school, Lewis was rate a four-star prospect by major recruiting services.
 A member of the class of 2013, Lewis committed to Ohio State University on September 20, 2012.
 Lewis also had scholarship offers from schools such as Louisiana State University, the University of North Carolina, Virginia Tech, and Clemson University.
 He had to convince his mother of the merits of going to Ohio State; she was worried because of the far distance from North Carolina.

-Collegiate career
+College career

 His redshirt freshman year at Ohio State, Lewis appeared in every game whether on defense or playing a small role on special teams.
 He recorded nine tackles on the season.

 For his sophomore season, Lewis broke into the regular rotation and led the team in quarterback sacks with eight and finished second to teammate Joey Bosa in tackles for loss with fourteen.
 Lewis received a national championship ring as the Buckeyes won their eighth National Championship in the first College Football Playoff in January 2015.
 For his efforts, Lewis was named Honorable Mention on the 2015 All-Big Ten Conference football team.
 He played through the season with an injured labrum, which he had injured the previous spring, and had a surgical procedure to repair the muscle the following January.

 Lewis continued his award-winning ways in 2016, as he racked up 7.5 sacks, sealed a win against Wisconsin, was named a captain, and won multiple accolades while developing into a leader off the field.
 He was named first-team 2016 All-Big Ten Conference football team and was the Big Ten Conference Defensive Lineman of the Year.
-In January 2017, Lewis announced that he would skip the 2017 NFL Draft and return to OSU for his senior season.
+In January 2017, Lewis announced that he would skip the 2017 NFL draft and return to OSU for his senior season.

 Along with teammate J. T. Barrett, Lewis was named a Big Ten Preseason Honoree before his senior season.
 He later earned a spot on the first team of the 2017 All-Big Ten Conference football team.
 He also recorded 6.5 tackles for loss and five quarterback sacks.
 Lewis also tied the Ohio State football record for games played with 55.
 In the Senior Bowl, Lewis had one and a half sacks, including working with Ogbonnia Okoronkwo for a strip-sack.